jshessen/infrakit/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Set up GPG signing (optional but recommended): `./scripts/setup_gpg.sh`
-3. Test your changes with `./scripts/security_check.sh`
+4. Test your changes with `./scripts/security_check.sh`
-4. Submit a pull request
+5. Submit a pull request

 See our [Contributing Guide](docs/development/CONTRIBUTING.md) for detailed guidelines.